 the ink bedding

-The machine that will never think.
+The machine we believe will never think.

 This online application automatically generates rule-abiding nonlinear readings of Ex Machina, as originally written by Jonathan Ball, whose first print edition was published by Book*Hug in 02009.